Streamlining Logistics: How IoT Improves The Efficiency Of Perishable Goods Transportation

 However, there is a dark side to food, i.e., wastage.
 According to FAO, 1.6 billion tons of food is wasted each year globally.
 This is a problem in terms of the economic losses for the food industry and the impact waste has on the environment.

-The statistic also highlights another aspect of the sector: the transportation of perishable goods like milk, vegetables, groceries, and breads using refrigerators or reefer trucks.
+The statistic also highlights another aspect of the sector: the transportation of perishable goods like milk, vegetables, groceries, and bread using refrigerators or reefer trucks.

 The same holds true for the pharmaceutical and medical sectors.
 Biological products such as vaccines, hormones, and blood samples, devices such as diagnostic reagents and implants, and medical gasses and drugs require strict temperature control to maintain their freshness and quality.